polyfy/polylith/readme.md

 <img src="images/info-05.png" width="30%" alt="Status resources">

 ...the `user` component is now marked with an asterisk, `*`.
-If we look carefully we will also notice that the status flags `xxx` under the `cl` column now have an `x` in the last position.
+If we look carefully we will also notice that the status flags `xxx` under the `cl` column now have an `x` in its last position.
 As we already know, this means that the tests for `user` and `cli` will be executed from the `command-line` environment if we execute the `test` command.

 But why is `cli` marked to be tested?
-The answer to that question is that even though it itself hasn't change, it depends on something that has, which is the `user` component.
+The reason is that even though `cli` itself hasn't change, it depends on something that has, namely the `user` component.

 The columns under the `development` environment are all marked as `xx-`.
 The reason the `development` environment is not marked to be tested is that the `development` environment's tests are excluded by default.